-Advertisements, TV shows, the Internet, and other media can affect how you choose to eat and spend your time.
-Many ads try to persuade you to eat high-fat foods and sugary drinks.
-Others may try to sell you products, like video games.
-Be aware of some of the tricks ads use to pressure you:
+Advertisements, TV shows, the internet, and social media may affect your food and beverage choices and how you choose to spend your time.
+Many ads try to get you to consume high-fat foods and sugary drinks.
+Be aware of some of the tricks ads use to influence you:

-- An ad may show a group of teens eating a food or using a product to make you think all teens are or should be doing the same.
-The ad may even use phrases such as "all teens need” or “all teens are.”
+- An ad may show a group of teens consuming a food or drink, or using a product to make you think all teens are or should be doing the same.
+The ad may even use phrases like “all teens need” or “all teens are.”

-- Advertisers sometimes show famous athletes using or recommending a product because they think you will want to buy products that your favorite stars use.
+- Advertisers sometimes show famous people using or recommending a product because they think you will want to buy products that your favorite celebrities use.

-- Ads often use cartoon figures to make a food or activity look exciting and teen-friendly.
+- Ads often use cartoon figures to make a food, beverage, or activity look exciting and appealing to young people.